qpv-research-group/solcore5/docs/source/Solvers/DDsolver.rst

 2.	:doc:`Device Structure <DeviceStructure>`
     **File:** solcore/PDD/DeviceStructure.py
 	Contains several functions necessary to build a structure that can be read by the PDD solver.
 The most important of this functions is **CreateDeviceStructure** that scans the junction layers and extracts from the materials database all the parameters required by the PDD solver.
-This same method is used to assemble a QW, which is then solved with **SolveQWproperties**.
-This is the only situation when the methods in this module might be used directly.
 Finally, it contains the default properties that are used if they are not found for a particular material.
 In general, these default properties correspond to those of GaAs at 293 K.

 3.	:doc:`QW unit creator <QWunit>`
     **File:** solcore/PDD/QWunit.py
-	Contains utilities that transform the device structure into a *structure* that, in turn, can be used to solve the Schrodinger equation and the kp model.
-It also prepares the properties of the structure (bandedges, efective density of states, etc) in order to have a meaningful set of properties for the DD solver.
-It is used by the **SolveQWproperties** method described above.
+	Contains utilities that transform the sequence of layers into a *structure* that, in turn, can be used to solve the Schrodinger equation and the kp model.
+It also prepares the properties of the structure (bandedges, efective density of states, etc) in order to have a meaningful set of properties for the DD solver, using the **GetEffectiveQW**.

 4.	**Drift Diffusion Fortran solver**